ax1/a1-server/README.md

 All the basic features in one module, routing, static & dynamic pages, REST services and reverse-proxy.

-Built-in logger, or use preferred loggers at any time with no code refactoring.
+Built-in logger, or use external loggers at any time with no code refactoring.

 Install express/connect middleware or create your own plugins.